 - Laboratory technicians.

 Standing for long periods at work is bad for health because of the strain on the lower limbs.
-Problems include aching muscles; hazardous pressure on hip, knee and ankle joints; and damaged feet.
+Problems include aching muscles, hazardous pressure on hip, knee and ankle joints, back problems and damaged feet.

 Another serious condition associated with standing at work is coronary heart disease.
 Workers may not develop heart disease as a direct result of standing for long periods.
 But if they have an existing heart problem, standing for hours can make it worse.

 Canadian studies make a further connection between ill health and standing.
 Back pain is twice as likely to occur in workers who stand for most of their working days rather than sit.

 Other health issues related to standing include hip and knee arthritis, high blood pressure, and locking of joints.

 The Workplace (Health and Safety) Regulations 1992 refer to standing.
 The law says that employers must supply suitable seats if workers are able to perform their duties, or a substantial part of them, sitting down.

 No prosecution of an employer under this law has taken place.
 There have been five improvement notices served on employers.
 These notices have insisted upon seats for workers.
 All the employers complied.
 Compared with the number of employees who spend all day standing at work, this is a very low figure.